-Expected Results (Outcome or Overall Progress (Cumulative achievements) Progress Against Annual Targets (Achievements gained in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) 3.3.2 REDD socialized (promoted) to these districts 3.3.3 Districts developed proposals to implement REDD 3.34 Districts show political commitment to implement REDD 3.3.5 For at least one district, agreement on an implementation framework for REDD reached (Note: due to dynamic of REDD+ in Indonesia, the indicators 3.3.3; 3.3.4; and 3.3.5 are cancelled and are changed into developed REDD+ plan at province level).
-3.3.2 REDD socialized (promoted) to the 5 (five) districts 3.3.3 5 (five) districts have developed proposals to implement REDD 3.3.3 Districts show political commitment to implement REDD.
+Expected Results (Outcome or Indicators Baseline Overall Progress (Cumulative achievements) ainst Annual Targets ned in the reporting period) Output) Expected Targets (According to the National Programme Document) Cumulative Progress Towards the Overall Target (Outcome or Output) Expected Annual Target (According to the annual work plan) Achievements of the Annual Target (Outcome or Output) endorsed District Plans for REDD implementation. which REDD is most feasible identified 3.3.2 REDD socialized (promoted) to these districts 3.3.3 Districts developed proposals to implement REDD 3.34 Districts show political commitment to implement REDD 3.3.5 For at least one district, agreement on an implementation framework for REDD reached (Note: due to dynamic of REDD+ in Indonesia, the indicators 3.3.3; 3.3.4.; and 3.3.5 are cancelled and are changed into developed REDD+ plan at province level). national level most feasible identified.
+December 2011 3.3.2 REDD socialized (promoted) to the 5 (five) districts 3.3.3 5 (five) districts have developed proposals to implement REDD 3.3.3 Districts show political commitment to implement REDD.
 3.3.4 For at least one district, agreement on an implementation framework for REDD reached.
 Note: due to dynamic of REDD+ development in Indonesia, the point 3.3.3 - 3.3.4 are changed into REDD+ Plan development at province level instead of at district level.
+5 (five) UN-REDD pilot districts have been selected, i.e. Sigi, Donggala, Parigi Moutong, Toli-Toli, and Tojo Una-Una.
 A set of guidelines on FPIC implementation has been established.
 Locations for FPIC Pilot activities (KPH Dampelas Tinombo and Lore Lindu National Park located in Donggala, Sigi and Parigi districts) have been selected.
 The subject of FPIC pilot was agreed on Forest Rehabilitation.
 Materials for FPIC pilot activities in selected districts are available.
-Involvement of stakeholders in the consultation of the establishment of the Central Sulawesi Working Group (Feb 2011) and inauguration (Mar 2011) programme in Lembah Mukti Village (Mar 2012). • FPIC verification conducted (Jun 2012). • Trained potential independent evaluators in the FPIC evaluation methodology (Apr 2012).
+Involvement of stakeholders in the consultation of the establishment of the Central Sulawesi Working Group (Feb 2011) and inauguration (Mar 2011) developed.
+Piloting of the Implementation of FPIC guideline for the Dampelas Tinombo Forest Management Unit's forest rehabilitation programme in Lembah Mukti Village (Mar 2012).
+FPIC verification conducted (Jun 2012).
+Trained potential independent evaluators in the FPIC evaluation methodology (Apr 2012).